35 Wonderfully Candid Photos For The Duchess Of Cambridge's 35th Birthday

 Mark Large/Daily Mail/PA Wire

-The Duchess of Cambridge and Princess Charlotte after a ceremony to mark their departure at Victoria Harbour seaplane terminal in Victoria during the Royal Tour of Canada.
+The Duchess of Cambridge and Princess Charlotte after a ceremony to mark their departure at Victoria Harbour seaplane terminal in Victoria during the Royal Tour of Canada on Oct.
+1, 2016.

 -

-The Duchess of Cambridge inside the Carving House at the Haida Heritage Centre and Museum at Skidegate on the island of Haida Gwaii, British Columbia during the Royal Tour of Canada.
+The Duchess of Cambridge inside the Carving House at the Haida Heritage Centre and Museum at Skidegate on Sept.
+30, 2016 on the island of Haida Gwaii, British Columbia during the Royal Tour of Canada.

 -